livdarby/SEB-Project-4-frontend/README.md

 ```

 ### Day Three: Backend Controllers
-Once I'd got my head around the public API, I focused on setting up my other routers, including sign up, log in, posting a prediction and getting all user predictions.
+Once I'd got my head around the public API, I focused on setting up my other routers, including sign up, login, posting a prediction and getting all user predictions.

 I used the @password.setter decorator in the UserModel and the password function which takes the plain text password, and generates a hashed version using the generate_password_hash function provided by the bcrypt library.